 Seborrhoeic eczema is found on the scalp and body.
 Yellowy, moist, white scales that are often present with crusting and redness to the head that can be exacerbated due to the natural yeast found on our scalps or aggravated by certain products.
 Ointments can be applied in the clinic to remove the scales and home use of recommended products is required to keep the condition at bay.

 Pityriasis amiantacea is associated to asbestos-like scales; sticky, heavy mounds that stick to the hair firmly that make everyday styling very difficult.
 If these mounds are removed inappropriately they can take with them divots of hair and leave a small bald patch on the scalp.
 The NHSC can assist in treatment to help alleviate symptoms of this condition.

-Psoriasis is a condition that can be related to arthritis, and show signs on the scalp and body.
-It can only be kept under control as there is no cure as yet.
-The NHSC can recommend specific shampoos manufactured for psoriasis to help slow down the skin cell’s production and offer soothing electrotherapy treatments in the clinic.
+Psoriasis comes in many variants and is an auto-immune condition with associated signs on the scalp, nails and body.
+It can only be kept under control but as of yet, there is no cure.
+The NHSC can recommend specific shampoos manufactured for psoriasis to help slow down the skin cell’s over-production and offer soothing electrotherapy treatments in the clinic.
 We also work holistically, looking into the gut microbiome to see if we can improve any areas where the immune system shows signs of being compromised, which in turn can exacerbate the condition.

 Psoriasis can appear as thick, silvery scales on clearly marginated pink or red plaques of skin.
 It will bleed and weep if attempts are made to remove it incorrectly (scratching) due to an insufficient ability for the skin to undergo the normal process of renewal.
 The period of time for normal skin rejuvenation takes approximately four weeks, yet in psoriasis it is accelerated by four to five times, making the skin turnover for sufferers of the condition reduced to one week, which is one reason for the heavy build up of scales.